koendv/at32f405-app/README.md

 ## debugging

+This board uses an AT32F405 processor.
-To debug an AT32F405 program, openocd and black magic probe can be used
+To debug an AT32F405 processor, openocd and black magic probe can be used

 ### openocd